bt3gl/building_blog/content/skaffold.md

-Title: Forget Docker Compose: You Want Skaffold
+Title: Skaffold is a Kool K8s Tool!
 Date: 2018-04-02 5:00
 Category: software
 Tags: docker, microservices, skaffold

 ![cyberpunk](./cyberpunk/w2.jpeg){:height="270px" width="390px"}

-I still remember, back in 2015 at [Yelp](https://engineeringblog.yelp.com/), when I learned about [Docker Compose](https://docs.docker.com/compose/).
-It was beautiful, like magic.

-It kinda felt the same when I recently found out about [Skaffold](https://skaffold.dev/), a command line tool [recently released by Google](https://www.infoq.com/news/2018/03/skaffold-kubernetes), and designed to make local Kubernetes development very easy, allowing for iterative local development against a Kubernetes cluster.
-Check this out:
+I recently found out about [Skaffold](https://skaffold.dev/), a command-line tool [recently released by Google](https://www.infoq.com/news/2018/03/skaffold-kubernetes), and designed to make local Kubernetes development very easy, allowing for iterative local development against a Kubernetes cluster.
+It's really cool, check this out:

-* It runs as a binary in your local machine (e.g. [easy install with brew](https://formulae.brew.sh/formula/skaffold), etc.).
+* It runs as a binary in your local machine (e.g., [easy install with brew](https://formulae.brew.sh/formula/skaffold), etc.).
 * It uses `yaml` configuration to describe how your application should be built: you specify the Docker images for your service(s) and Skaffold will tag them and push them to any valid Docker image repository.

 ```